typelevel/Laika/docs/03-preparing-content/02-navigation.md

 TODO - for library + plugin
 ```

-In cases where this simple mechanism is not sufficient, you can always define @:ref(Custom Link Directives).
+In cases where this simple mechanism is not sufficient, you can always define [Custom Link Directives].

 Generating Navigation Trees